NU-CEM/ThermoPot/README.md

 CZTS thermodynamic modelling
 ============================

-Research data and calculations for ab initio thermodynamic modelling of the formation of CZTS
+Research data and calculations for ab initio thermodynamic modelling of the formation of Cu2ZnSnS4 (CZTS), which is kesterite-structured semiconductor used in thin-film solar cells.

 Provided as supplementary information for publication, this is also an active project currently hosted at [http://github.com/WMD-Bath/CZTS-model](http://github.com/WMD-Bath/CZTS-model).